How to Survive Memorial Day Weekend in Miami

 Check the Weather

-During that time of the year, the weather is usually great.
+During that time of the year, the weather is usually excellent.
 Who am I kidding?
 The weather is always great in Miami.
 With high temperatures in the 80’s, what is there not to like?
-Make sure you have sunscreen with you because you don’t want to get burned.
+Ensure you have sunscreen because you don’t want to get burned.

 Book Tickets Early

 Numerous hip-hop and R&B artists will be in town for MDW.
 Many will host parties at the clubs or perform near South Beach.
-This might be your chance if you’ve ever wanted to party or see them.
+If you’ve ever wanted to party or see them, this might be your chance.
 You can check Eventbrite to see what events are happening while you’re there.
 Also, check out StubHub.
 Sometimes, they have better deals than Ticketmaster.

 Price Gouging

 One way to beat some of the price gougings is to book your rooms in advance.
 Since Memorial Day is in May, I’d try to have my room booked by the end of February.
-The last time I went to Miami Memorial Day Weekend, I booked a room at HomeAway.
+The last time I visited Miami Memorial Day Weekend, I booked a room at HomeAway.
 They were much cheaper than the local hotels out there.
-Airbnb is another option.
+VRBO is another option.
 You can search to see if rooms or houses are available during that time.
-You can get $40 off your first booking if you are a new user.
-Sign up for Airbnb HERE.
+Learn more about VRBO here.

 Parking

 Parking already sucks on South Beach.
 It is ten times worse during Memorial Day Weekend.
 You’re better off walking to most places.
-If your destination is too far, you can use Uber or take a taxi.
-The two times I spent Memorial Day Weekend in Miami, I stayed within walking distance of most of the places I was trying to go.
+You can use Uber or take a taxi if your destination is too far.
+The two times I spent Memorial Day Weekend in Miami, I stayed within walking distance of most places I was trying to go.
 I didn’t need a car that weekend.
 I made sure that I stayed in South Beach.
 If you can, do the same thing.
 You’ll save a lot of money doing that.

 Be Careful

-I’ve never had a problem in Miami during MDW at all.
-Having many rappers, Instagram models, and fake D-boys come in from all over the country; I could see how something could happen, though.
+I’ve never had a problem in Miami during Memorial Day Weekend at all.
+Having people come in from all over the country, I could see how something could happen.
+This could be the case for any event, though.
 To my knowledge, there hasn’t been too much violence down there.
 Hopefully, it stays that way.
 It’s been a few years since I’ve been down there.
-A quick Google search should be able to show you recent crime statistics.
+A quick Google search shows you recent crime statistics.
 Most people are down there to party and have a good time anyway.

 Drink Water

-Staying hydrated is key.
+Staying hydrated is critical.
 It’s going to be 80 degrees during the day.
-If you’re walking and hitting up different bars, don’t forget to drink water.
+Remember to drink water if you’re walking and hitting up different bars.
 Dehydration is real.
 You don’t want to be that person that has to go to the hospital on vacation.
 Make sure that you have some water with you or in your room.

-This post should help you survive Memorial Day weekend in Miami.
+This post should help you survive Memorial Day Weekend in Miami.
 It’s a fun experience if you’re in your twenties or possibly early thirties.
-Once you turn a certain age, this event probably won’t be for you.
-Honestly, unless I get paid to attend, I’ll never go to Miami for MDW again.
+Once you turn a certain age, this event won’t be for you.
+Unless I get paid to attend, I’ll never go to Miami for Memorial Day weekend again.
 I’ve been there and done that.
 I also can’t hang out as I used to, either.
-I can’t imagine staying out until 5 or 6 in the morning.
+If you’re young and like Miami, I suggest that you visit at least once.

 Miami Beach Resources